sandypockets/easy-dates-picker/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Easy Dates Picker, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for `easy-dates-picker`, including completely new features and minor improvements to existing functionality.

 #### How Do I Submit A Good Enhancement Suggestion?